siberex/webchords/readme.md

 ## Web chords

-Web component for guitar chords display on any web page.
+Web component for guitar chord diagrams display on any web page.

+Under the hood component creates chord diagram visualization using simple html and css.

+Currently this is in pre-alpha state, planned features are described in `todo.md`.

 ### Demo